OrdnanceSurvey/openspace-ios-sdk/README.md

 OSTiles packages are sets of map tiles, each package can store several layers, a layer being a rectangular bounding box for a given Ordnance Survey product and all the tile images to fill that bounding box.
 The packages are intended to transport presentational map tiles and can be used as a mechanism to allow mobile applications to display tiles offline, without the need to stream tiles from a webservice.

-Please refer to [OSTiles spec](ordnancesurvey-ios-sdk/tree/master/ostiles_spec.md) for more details.
+Please refer to [OSTiles spec](ordnancesurvey-ios-sdk/tree/master/ostiles_spec.md) for more details and how to create these packages.

 ##### POI database

-TBC how we dist this
+The points of interest database is created from OpenData products, it optimised for size and is packaged in the [sqlite](http://www.sqlite.org/) format as the OSTiles except with the custom file extension `.ospoi`.

+This database can be downloaded from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/ios-sdk.html).

 #### Converting Apple Mapkit